 Use of DBAs with a Two-Company Structure

-Our recommended asset protection structure involves two LLCs—a management company and a holding company.
-Both should obtain and utilize assumed names.
+Our recommended asset protection structure involves two LLCs—a management company (traditional LLC) and a holding company for hard assets (a series LLC).
+Both should obtain and utilize assumed names in day-to-day business.
 This is particularly important for the management company in its dealing with residential tenants.
 The Property Code states: